flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Root Cause^^

-    We are working on more realistic simulation of various involved systems, e.g. engines. *A fix is in the works.*
+    We are working on more realistic simulation of various involved systems, e.g. engines.
+The fuel predication will be inaccurate until we have updated the fuel planning feature on the MCDU. *Under Investigation*

     ^^Possible Solution or Workaround^^

-    Take more fuel especially for longer flights or increase your fuel factor when planning on simBrief.

-    ^^Additional Information^^

-    The fuel predication and consumptions will be inaccurate until we have completed these systems.
+    When using the MCDU fuel planning feature, take more fuel than what is calculated for you - especially for longer flights.

 ??? warning "Autopilot: Unwanted Disconnection"